Citizenfitz/character-builder/src/markdown/spell-raise-dead-(finger-of-death).md

 - Must make a CON-modified saving throw to survive the ordeal with failure indicating they immediately die again.
   The creature restored will be weak and unable to travel, cast spells, or engage in any strenuous activity for one day for every day they were dead.
 If _Raise Dead_ is cast upon an undead creature they must make a WIS-modified saving throw or be destroyed.

-**_Reverse: Slay Living -_** The spell's reverse, _Slay Living_, strikes a living creature instantly dead if they fail a CON-modified saving throw.
+**_Reverse: Finger of Death -_** The spell's reverse, _Slay Living_, strikes a living creature instantly dead if they fail a CON-modified saving throw.